Skip Navigation

 The Oscar Peterson Program Orchestra offers tuition-free and accessible education to members of underserved communities.
 It aims to cultivate musical excellence in a student-centered environment by providing high-quality orchestral training and performance to young musicians who might not otherwise have the opportunity to continue their musical studies.

-The first orchestra of its kind in our community, the Oscar Peterson Program Orchestra provides a full orchestra setting for talented and passionate young musicians in Grades 6 through 9.
-The Orchestra will meet once weekly, exploring progressively more challenging repertoire, working toward term-end performances.
-Participants will be introduced to a range of diverse styles of music, from classical to jazz, and Baroque to Broadway.
-The program will also include exposure to music by BIPOC composers, arrangers, and artists.
+The first orchestra of its kind in our community, the Oscar Peterson Program Orchestra provides a full orchestra setting for talented and passionate young musicians in Grades 7 through 12.
+The Orchestra meets once weekly, exploring progressively more challenging repertoire, working toward term-end performances.
+Participants are introduced to a range of diverse styles of music, from classical to jazz, and Baroque to Broadway.
+The program also includes exposure to music by BIPOC composers, arrangers, and artists.

-Rehearsals will take place on Sundays in Toronto at the Royal Conservatory of Music beginning Fall 2022.
-Rehearsals will include a combination of individual and group lessons in addition to regular full orchestra sessions.
-In addition to regular rehearsals, members will participate in weekly online musicianship classes, designed to provide players with a well-rounded music education.
-Sessions will include rudiments, harmony, critical listening, as well as like-instrument sessions.
+Rehearsals take place on Sundays in Toronto at the Royal Conservatory of Music beginning in October.
+Rehearsals include a combination of individual and group lessons in addition to regular full orchestra sessions.

 The Scholars Program

-Scholars will receive a one-hour weekly private lesson, a weekly music theory or history class, and RCM publications and digital supplemental materials applicable to their level and discipline.
-Students will be provided with access to RCM practice studio facilities, and arrangements will be made for access to high-quality instruments, as needed.
+Scholars receive a one-hour weekly private lesson, a weekly music theory or history class, and RCM publications and digital supplemental materials applicable to their level and discipline.
+Students are provided with access to RCM practice studio facilities, and arrangements are made for access to high-quality instruments, as needed.

 Additional Access Opportunities

-All students in the Oscar Peterson Program will be invited to attend selected Royal Conservatory Presents concerts, providing students the opportunity to see world-class musicians from diverse backgrounds and musical genres perform in Koerner Hall.
-Students will also have the opportunity to meet and speak with artists backstage.
+All students in the Oscar Peterson Program are invited to attend selected Royal Conservatory Presents concerts, providing students the opportunity to see world-class musicians from diverse backgrounds and musical genres perform in Koerner Hall.
+Students also have the opportunity to meet and speak with artists backstage.

-To ensure no financial barriers exist and ensure students have access to an instrument on which to practice at home, students will be provided instruments as required.
+To ensure no financial barriers exist and ensure students have access to an instrument on which to practice at home, students are provided instruments as required.

 Audition and Application Information